harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 ![correlation-heatmap-for-true-baseline-case.png](https://raw.githubusercontent.com/harrisonized/predicting-popularity-of-rock-climbs-regression/master/figures/bishop/eda/correlation-heatmap-for-true-baseline-case.png?raw=true)

 From both the pairplot and the heatmap, it is evident that StarRatings and Ticks are collinear.
-However, though trial-and-error, I found that keeping both features improved the model by a marginal amount.
-If speed is valued over performance, then Ticks can be removed from the list of features.
+However, though trial-and-error, I found that keeping both features does, in fact, improve the model.
+If speed is valued over performance, then Ticks can be removed from the set of features.